Science Library Emergency Procedures

 Ask person reporting incident to remain until police arrive.
 Maintain observation of exit gate.

-If a staff member is being abused, alert supervisor of the unit immediately, and contact Security Office (2-0653) or the SA assigned to Science if one is available.
+If a staff member is being abused, alert supervisor of the unit immediately, and contact Security Office (2-0653) or the security assistant assigned to Science if present.

 On nights and weekends, staff should notify Security immediately and lend firm support of library policy to each other.

-- If a threat is made, the staff member should call Campus Police and Security.
+- If a threat is made, or patron does not comply, the staff member should call Campus Police and Security.

 Notify Access Services Desk Staff (or security assistant if available) who will call Emergency 9-911 and ask for ambulance.